Here's this, what is the State Department doing, giving this guy a visa?

 He's a moderate.

-There's no such thing as a former leader, one of the Iranian mullahs Ayatollahs that is a moderate about anything.
+There's no such thing as a former leader, one of the Iranian mullahs, Ayatollahs, that is a moderate about anything.

-Here's a here's a round of applause from Mitt Romney.
+And Mitt Romney, here's a round of applause from Mitt Romney.

-Mitt Romney said, I am not using any state funds to provide this guy security or bodyguards or travel or any of the uh other things.
+Mitt Romney said, I am not using any state funds to provide this guy security or bodyguards or travel or any of the other things.

 I am not doing it.

-The Iranian official news agency reported today what appeared to be a veiled threat from Ahmadine Zad during the speech Wednesday, Achhmadini reiterated a proposal from last month to debate Bush, suggesting that the United Nations would be the ideal venue.
+During the speech Wednesday, Ahmadinezad reiterated a proposal from last month to debate Bush, suggesting that the United Nations be the ideal venue.

-Which I still maintain looks like the bar scene from Star Wars, will demand that Bush accept this.
+It'd just be interesting to see how many of these freaks of the United Nations, which I still maintain looks like the bar scene from Star Wars, will demand that Bush accept this.

-And uh that we need this kind of dialogue.
+And we need this kind of dialogue.

 We really do.

-We need we need this kind of dialogue.
+We need this kind of dialogue.

 We need to talk to these people.

-Let's go to Audible Sumbite 7.
+Let's go to Audubia Sambite 7.

-Last night on Hardball with Chris Matthews, Joe Biden, uh Democratic presidential candidate, who has based his candidacy on the destruction of Walmart.
+Last night on Hardball with Chris Matthews, Joe Biden, a Democratic presidential candidate who has based his candidacy on the destruction of Walmart, was asked this question by Matthews.

 The president would say that you can't negotiate with our enemy.